petert82/spongemock/README.md

 ```
 $ spongemock "this is a" "worthwhile use of my time"
-ThIs iS A
+ThIs Is A
-WoRtHwHiLe uSe oF My tImE
+WoRtHwHiLe UsE oF mY tImE
 ```

 If no arguments are given, input will be read from stdin.